sirarsalih/sirarsalih.github.io/_posts/2018-01-29-fetching-an-installed-certificate-programmatically-from-the-windows-local-machine-store.md

 [<img src="{{ site.url }}/public/img/run_2.png">]({{ site.url }}/public/img/run_2.png)

-Under <b>Certificates</b> depending on where the certificate was installed, whether it was installed under Personal or Trusted Root Certification Authorities for example, expand the correct category and click on <b>Certificates</b>.
+Under <b>Certificates</b> depending on where the certificate was installed, whether it was installed under Personal or Trusted Root Certification Authorities for example, expand the correct category accordingly and click on <b>Certificates</b>.
 Now find the certificate in the list, right click it and choose <b>Properties</b>:

 [<img src="{{ site.url }}/public/img/certmgr_1.png">]({{ site.url }}/public/img/certmgr_1.png)